Thursday, 16 Apr 2020 | 5 min read

 So, make sure your router is well away from electrical items and place it as centrally as you can in your house to ensure an even WiFi spread.

 You might need to invest in a booster for your WiFi signal.
-At Aussie Broadband, we have the Google Nest WiFi product available to be purchased.
-Full information about the Google Nest WiFi product is available on our website here.
+At Aussie Broadband, we have the Netcomm CloudMesh Satellite available to be purchased for use with our NF20MESH modem router.
+Full information about the range is available on our website here.

 Network Address Translation (NAT)